-If you uncheck the Advanced Network Services during installation then you will need to modify the installation and select Advanced Network Services as an install option.
+If you uncheck ANS during installation, then you need to modify the installation and select ANS as an install option.

-If your adapter supports teaming, then a Teaming tab will appear in Windows* Device Manager after installing the software.
-Use the New Team option and follow the wizard to create a new team.
+If your adapter supports teaming, then a Teaming tab displays in Windows* Device Manager after installing the software.
+Use the New Team option and follow the wizard to create a team.

-- TOE (TCP Offload Engine) enabled devices cannot be added to a team and will not appear in the list of available adapters.
+TOE (TCP Offload Engine) enabled devices cannot be added to a team and do not display in the list of available adapters.

 Microsoft Windows Server* 2012 NIC Teaming

-Microsoft Windows Server 2012 adds support for NIC teaming, also known as Load Balancing and Failover (LBFO).
-Intel ANS teaming and VLANs are not compatible with Microsoft's LBFO teams.
-Intel® PROSet will block a member of an LBFO team from being added to an Intel ANS team or VLAN.
-You should not add a port that is already part of an Intel ANS team or VLAN to an LBFO team, as this may cause system instability.
+Windows Server 2012 adds support for NIC teaming, also known as Load Balancing and Failover (LBFO).
+Intel ANS teaming and VLANs are not compatible with Microsoft LBFO teams.
+Intel® PROSet blocks a member of an LBFO team from being added to an Intel ANS team or VLAN.
+Do not add a port that is part of an Intel ANS team or VLAN to an LBFO team.
+Adding a port can cause system instability.

-If you use an ANS team member or VLAN in an LBFO team, perform the following procedure to restore your configuration:
+If you use an ANS team member or VLAN in an LBFO team, do the following procedure to restore your configuration:

 - Remove LBFO team.
-Even though LBFO team creation failed, after a reboot Server Manager will report that LBFO is Enabled, and the LBFO interface is present in the NIC Teaming GUI.
+Even though LBFO team creation failed, after a reboot the Server Manager reports that LBFO is Enabled.
+The LBFO interface is present in the NIC Teaming GUI.

 - Remove the ANS teams and VLANS involved in the LBFO team and recreate them.
-This is an optional (all bindings are restored when the LBFO team is removed ), but strongly recommended step.
+This step is optional but strongly recommended.
+All bindings are restored when the LBFO team is removed.

-Features available by using Intel's Advanced Networking Software (ANS) include:
+Features available, using Intel Advanced Networking Software (ANS) include:

 - Fault Tolerance

-Uses one or more secondary adapters to take over for the primary adapter should the first adapter, its cabling or the link partner fail.
-Designed to ensure server availability to the network.
+Uses one or more secondary adapters to take over for the primary adapter should the first adapter, its cabling, or the link partner fail.
+Designed to guarantee server availability to the network.

 - Link Aggregation

-The combining of multiple adapters into a single channel to provide greater bandwidth.
+Combines multiple adapters into a single channel to provide greater bandwidth.
 Bandwidth increase is only available when connecting to multiple destination addresses.
 ALB mode provides aggregation for transmission only while RLB, SLA, and IEEE 802.3ad dynamic link aggregation modes provide aggregation in both directions.
-Link aggregation modes requires switch support, while ALB and RLB modes can be used with any switch.
+Link aggregation modes require switch support, while ALB and RLB modes can be used with any switch.

 - Load Balancing